didalik/stellar-help-exchange/README.md

 The TESTNET version of this program embeds an automated self-test.
 Run it to familiarize yourself with the program.

+Test configurations:
+- default: create a new user;
+- custom: work with the existing user.

 TODO If you already have a HEX account on MAINNET, run the self-test to earn some HEXA!